bitcoin-abe/bitcoin-abe/README-MYSQL.txt

     block_tx 2 2
     ...

-This step may take several hours.
+This step may take several days depending on chain size and hardware.
 Then run the web server as:

     python -m Abe.abe --config abe-my.conf